LoyolaChicagoBooks/lucoodevcourse/source/basicoop.rst

   package-level member access).
 - In Java, implemented as mapping from fully qualified class names to file system.
 In Scala, this is much looser.
+- In addition, in Java, each *public* class must be in a separate file whose name matches the class name.

 Examples
 ^^^^^^^^